The Strassburger Family Legacy

 In 1997 the insulation part of the business was sold.
 This allowed the company to focus all of their efforts on producing world class fenestration products.
 A year later Strassburger began manufacturing a high energy thermal unit for their windows.

-In 2002 another addition was added to accommodate the full line of PH Tech Boreal series as well the opening of a paint line which now boasts 43 standard colours along with custom matching capability.
+In 2002 another addition was added to accommodate the full line of PH Tech Boreal series as well the opening of a paint line which now boasts a wide range of standard colours along with custom matching capability.

 In 2007 Strassburger had outgrown the Colby property and in 2008 they opened a new 92,500 sq. foot state of the art facility.
 At the same time a satellite office and showroom was set up in Barrie Ontario to service the north and Ottawa regions.
 Growth expanded into the Windsor area as well as south into the state of Michigan.